askming/study_notes/_sources/DS_ML/Note-Machine Learning (General).md

   - feature engineering (can also be a step in next process)
 - Missing data

-### 3. Data preparation
+### 3. Data preparation/pre-processing

-- Cleaning: missing data, label encoding
+- Cleaning: missing data (imputation?), label encoding
-- Handling categorical data: one-hot encoding
+- Handling categorical data: e.g. one-hot encoding
 - Feature scaling
 - Feature engineering: create new features
+- Train/test data splitting
+  - e.g. 80% vs 20% or 75% vs 25%
+  - Make sure that the two parts are comparable in terms of the outcome variable (e.g. similar % of success if it's binary)

-### 4. Select & train a model
+### 4. Model training & hyperparameter tuning

-- Use cross-validation as the mean to evaluate the overall performance of a model
+- Use cross-validation as the means to evaluate the overall performance of a model

   ```python
   from sklearn.model-selection import cross-val-score
   ```

-- Recommend to save both the hyperparameters & the trained parameters as well as the CV scores, and the predictions using `joblib` from external module

-### 5. Fine tune the model

 - Grid search: `GridSearchCV` in `model-selection` module
 - Random search: `RandomizedSearchCV`
 - Ensemble methods: combine the models that perform best
 - Analyze the best model and their error

+- Recommend to save both the hyperparameters & the trained parameters as well as the CV scores, and the predictions using `joblib` from external module

+- Usually there will be multiple candidate models to be considered; use the same criteria to compare different models for their performance

-- Evaluate the system on the test data
+### 5. Evaluate the final model on the test data

 ## Model performance metrics vs model's cost function